Last updated on

 Still, case studies can take a long time to put together.
 You have to contact past customers, ask for collaboration, verify information, shoot videos, write a blog post, and promote the content.

-All of the sudden, that powerful case study takes more time than it’s worth. :-(
+All of a sudden, that powerful case study takes more time than it’s worth. :-(

 Which is why using mini case studies — as I like to call them — might just be your saving grace.

 It’s all the power of a case study with a quarter of the work.